crsl4/phylogenetics-class/lecture-notes/lecture1.md

 ## How do I take full advantage of the class?

 1. Bring your own data to play with
-2. Be reproducible from day 1 (more on reproducibility in lecture 2 and 3)
+2. Be reproducible from the start (more on reproducibility in lecture 2 and 3)
 3. Read the material in preparation for the lectures (ungraded quizzes aim to help you keep up with readings)
 4. Attend and actively participate in lecture and in-class activities
-5. Join the slack workspace and actively engage in questions and answers (more on slack below)
+5. Join the slack workspace and actively engage in questions and answers (more on slack later)